The relation between history and present

 The example of the Reich Chancellery shows how difficult it is to understand historic site just by looking at old construction plans or photographs.
 There are countless reports of journalists, books of authors or documentaries created by TV stations trying to tell the history of the building.
 But only a few of this publications even mention that the construction history of the Chancellery dates back to the year of 1733.
 But ignoring that fact it is not possible to understand the changes and extensions made to the building by the different Reich Chancellors.

 The author of the project, presented here, came to this conclusion because he went through the trouble of recreating the entire building in a 3D- reconstruction.
 During this process the 3D- model of the chancellery became not just an object used to create images from but more an independent scientific work project, similar to a project done for experimental archeology.
 During the work on the project Christoph Neubauer was able to refute many theses about the construction history of the chancellery published before by different authors.
 This is because recreating the building by historical plans and comparing it with photographs during the recreation process it is possible to recognize if a plan has been used for the actual construction or was only a draft or a plan drawn later in time.
-The process of the 3D – reconstruction also proved that such reconstruction work can not only be left in the hands of graphic designers.
-This is because a designer often does not have a scientific view on the topic and therefore tends to exaggerate specific parts of a building to make it look more interesting for the audience.

 The project waived therefore on any design effects, it is focusing alone on a detailed and historically correct reconstruction.